David & Carolyn Crow

 Carolyn and David, Grand Canyon National Park, South Rim

-Leaving the Grand Canyon, we diverted into Williams Arizona as we needed to find fuel and unexpectedly stumbled onto part of the historical and famous Route 66.
-We also encountered our first American Diner, or what we perceive one is, Cruiser’s Route 66 Cafe, where we had a great lunch.
+Leaving the Grand Canyon, we diverted into Williams, Arizona, to find fuel—and unexpectedly found ourselves on a stretch of the historic Route 66.
+We also encountered our first “proper” American Diner (or at least what we thought an American diner should be): Cruiser’s Route 66 Café, where we had a great lunch.

-Nothing confirmed to us that we were in the USA more than the American pickup parked at the next unit which was proudly sign written “In Faith, Family and Firearms We Trust”.
-We went next door for dinner and found ourselves in a truly remarkable, somewhat surreal, place, the The Roadkill Cafe/O.K.
+Nothing confirmed we were in the USA quite like the American pickup parked beside the unit next to ours, proudly sign-written: “In Faith, Family and Firearms We Trust.”
+Next door, we had dinner in a truly remarkable—and slightly surreal—spot: The Roadkill Café / O.K.
 Saloon.
-They had an amazing display of taxidermy and we still smile at their motto, “you kill it we grill it” let alone the names of the dishes on the menu.
+The taxidermy display alone was something else, and we still laugh at their motto: “You kill it, we grill it”, not to mention the dish names on the menu.

-The next day it was back on the road to Las Vegas for Christmas.
+The next day, it was back on the road to Las Vegas—just in time for

 D on Route 66, Williams Arizona